 In 1943 Roy entered Abilene Christian College.
 Most of his work was under the direction of Charles H. Roberson and Paul Southern.
 He majored in Greek and graduated summa cum laude in 1945.
 He went on to attain LL.D., Ph.D., and Th.D. degrees in the field of “Biblical Sociology” (the application of sacred principles to everyday human needs and problems).

 He was the founding President of Fort Worth Christian College, and, later, the founding Director of the Brown Trail School of Preaching.
 Addionally, he taught at Tennessee Bible College (where he served as Vice-President), the Bellview Preacher Training School, and the Southwest School of Bible Studies.

-In addition to editing the paper he founded, Biblical Notes, he wrote extensively for Gospel Advocate, The Spiritual Sword (edited at the time by Thomas B. Warren), and served as assistant editor of the Firm Foundation (edited at the time by William S. Cline).
+In addition to editing the paper he founded, Biblical Notes, he wrote extensively for Gospel Advocate, The Spiritual Sword (edited by the late Thomas B. Warren), and served as assistant editor of the Firm Foundation (edited by the late William S. Cline).

 He was a veteran gospel preacher, debater, lecturer, teacher, elder, administrator, author, and helper of many.